Multitask Learning Can Improve Worst-Group Outcomes: Introduction

-We focus our investigations of multitasking on the ubiquitous setting of fine-tuning a pre-trained model.
+We focus our investigations of multitask learning on the ubiquitous setting of fine-tuning a pre-trained model.
 Here, a common way to improve end task average performance is to multitask the end task with the pre-training objective constructed over the task data itself \citep{gururangan2020don, dery2021should}.
-We intuit that this multitasking approach could improve robustness to worst group outcomes since previous work like \cite{hendrycks2019using, hendrycks2020pretrained} has established a favorable connection between pre-training and robustness (both adversarial and out-of-distribution) whilst other work by \cite{mao2020multitask} has demonstrated multitasking's positive impact on adversarial robustness.
+We intuit that this multitasking approach could improve robustness to worst group outcomes since previous work like \cite{hendrycks2019using, hendrycks2020pretrained, mao2020multitask} has established a favorable connection between pre-training and robustness (both adversarial and out-of-distribution).
 We test our intuition by conducting preliminary experiments across a pair of computer vision and natural language tasks in two settings: one with limited group annotations and the other with none.
-Initial results (Table \ref{tab:prelim}) reveal that multitasking shows promise, in that it can improve worst group outcomes over ERM and JTT, but these improvements are not consistent.
-We are therefore spurred to consider modifications to make it a more competitive tool against worst group outcomes.
+Initial results (Table \ref{tab:prelim}) reveal that multitasking shows promise in that it can improve worst group outcomes over ERM and JTT/ However, these improvements are not consistent.
+Therefore, we are spurred to consider modifications to make it a more competitive tool against worst group outcomes.